-[2nd year infrastructure engineer] Looking back on my first year as a new graduate with no IT experience!
+[Second year infrastructure engineer] A look back at my first year as a new graduate with no IT experience!

 table of contents